Configuration#

 If you are using Ruby on Rails, CouchbaseOrm configuration is automatically loaded

-for the current environment as stored in Rails.env
+for the current environment as stored in Rails.env when the application

 loads.